EI-CoreBioinformatics/mikado/docs/Tutorial/Daijin_tutorial.rst

 This tutorial will guide you through the task of configuring and running the whole Daijin pipeline on a *Drosophila melanogaster* dataset comprising two different samples, using one aligner (HISAT) and two assemblers (Stringtie and CLASS2) as chosen methods.
 A modern desktop computer with a multicore processor and 4GB of RAM or more should suffice to execute the pipeline within two hours.

+.. warning:: Please note that **development of Daijing has now been discontinued**.
+Daijin will be superseded by a different pipeline manager, which is currently in the works.

 Overview
 ~~~~~~~~